larsll/deepracer-pi/README.md

 Main features of the port:

 - Previously trained models will work
-- Uses OpenVINO (for now), to keep inference identical to original car
+- Uses Tensorflow Lite or OpenVINO for inference.
+Supports the Intel Neural Compute Stick 2 (NCS2/MYRIAD)
 - Can integrate with DREM
 - Single power source¹ - reduces weight and lowers center of gravity